 The executor and all beneficiaries were also awarded their costs of the passing of accounts on a special-costs basis, payable by the estate.

-Bottom line on BC executor’s fee disputes
+BC executor’s fee disputes

 An executor is entitled to fair and reasonable compensation.
 If the Will does not stipulate the executor’s entitlement and the parties cannot agree, the Court will be called on to resolve the fee dispute.
 The Court will apply BC’s Trustee Act to determine fair and reasonable remuneration, subject to a 5% ceiling.
 The size of the estate is a factor in determining appropriate executor’s fees, but large estates are not necessarily more complex or time-consuming to administer.